AP IMPACT: Deadly side effect to fracking boom

-In North Dakota drilling counties, the population has soared 43 percent over the last decade, while traffic fatalities increased 350 percent, to 63 last year from 14 ten years ago.
+In North Dakota drilling counties, the population has soared 43 percent over the last decade, while traffic fatalities increased 350 percent.
 Roads in those counties were nearly twice as deadly per mile driven than the rest of the state.
 In one Texas drilling district, drivers were 2.5 times more likely to die in a fatal crash per mile driven compared with the statewide average.

 This boom is different from those of the past because of the hydraulic-fracturing process, which extracts oil and gas by injecting high-pressure mixtures of water, sand or gravel and chemicals.
 It requires 2,300 to 4,000 truck trips per well to deliver those fluids.
 Older drilling techniques needed one-third to one-half as many trips.

-Last year, a truck carrying drilling water in Clarksburg, W.Va., overturned onto a car carrying a mother and her two boys.
+Last year, a truck carrying drilling water in Clarksburg, West Virginia, overturned onto a car carrying a mother and her two boys.
 Both children, 7-year-old Nicholas Mazzei-Saum and 8-year-old Alexander, were killed.

 “We buried them in the same casket,” recalled their father, William Saum.
 He said his wife, Lucretia Mazzei, has been hospitalized four times over the last year for depression.

-Traffic fatalities in West Virginia's most heavily drilled counties, including where the Mazzei-Saum boys were killed, rose 42 percent last year, to 47, from 33 in 2012.
+Traffic fatalities in West Virginia’s most heavily drilled counties, including where the Mazzei-Saum boys were killed, rose 42 percent in 2013.
 Traffic deaths in the rest of the state declined 8 percent.